tsamb/rts-tower-defence/README.md

 Browser Tower Defence
 ----------------------

 You can find the live version of the game [hosted here](https://tsamb.github.io/rts).
-Or you can clone this project and play it offline.
+The hosted version is not always completely up to date with this repo.
+To play the bleeding edge, you can clone this repo and play it in a browser offline.
+Just open up index.html in your favourite browser (as long as your favourite browser is not IE).

 ### Overview